williaz/TechRefresher/AWS.md

 - engine
   - Memcached: meultithreaded
   - Redis: replication, stateful
+    - Using Redis AUTH command can improve data security by requiring the user to enter a password before they are granted permission to execute Redis commands on a password-protected Redis server.
-- does npt directly communicate with your DB tier
+- does not directly communicate with your DB tier, with APP
 - choose AZ(Preferred Zone) the cluster lives in

 #### tips